praneet3t/praneet3t/README.md

 Deep learning at the core.
 The fundamental challenges in deep learning are far from solved, and that keeps me motivated.

-Curious about building models that learn and reason about the world.

 <!--
 **praneet3t/praneet3t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.